Road Closing For Water Line Installation Project - WFIN Local News

 Road Closing For Water Line Installation Project

-One of the busiest roads in Findlay will be closing for a water line installation project.
+A busy Findlay road will be closing for a water line installation project.

 The water line that’s being installed is for the new Hancock County Judicial Center building that’s going up at 209 West Main Cross between Cory Street and the post office.